lumina-ai-inc/benchmark/README.md

    - EXA_CONTENT_URL ("https://api.exa.ai/contents")
    - IMG_URL ("index.docker.io/username/img:tag")
    - IMG_NAME ("username/img:tag")
+   - RERANKER_URL (host a reranker if you want to do recursive search)

    NOTE: The IMG_URL and IMG_NAME variables are used to specify the docker image to use for the benchmark, feel free to make your own (`main.sh` has comments to help you do this.).
 2. Make the `main.sh` script executable: